rdebnath1234/journal/README.md

 7. **How are comments handled?**
    - Comments are stored in a separate collection with a `post` reference and can be added by guests or logged-in users.
 8. **What would you improve for production?**
-   - Add refresh tokens, roles for admin/editor, file uploads via Cloudinary, and full-text search indexes.
+   - Add refresh tokens, roles for admin/editor, full-text search indexes, and better image moderation.
 9. **How does the editor work?**
    - The editor is a protected page that creates or updates posts via the REST API.
 10. **What did you optimize for in the UI?**